USLegal » Legal Definitions Home » M » Motion Hearing Law & Legal Definition

-Motion Hearing Law & Legal Definition
+Motion Hearing Law and Legal Definition

 Hearing on a motion is Motion Hearing.
-A Motion is a request asking a judge to issue a ruling or order on a legal matter.
+A motion is a request asking a judge to issue a ruling or order on a legal matter.
 Usually, one side files a motion, along with notice of the motion to the attorney for the opposing party, the other side files a written response.
 Once a judge receives a motion, he or she can grant or deny the motion based on its contents.
 In the alternative, the judge can also schedule a hearing.
 At a motion hearing, each party can argue its position and the judge can ask specific questions about the fact or law.
 After hearing the judge decides the motion and this is called an order.
 However, during a trial or a hearing, an oral motion may also be permitted.

 Motions are often made before trials to resolve procedural and preliminary issues, and may be made after trials to enforce or modify judgments.